natenka/pyneng-book-en/docs/source/book/07_files/3_write.rst

     In [7]: f.close()

-Since ipython supports the *cat* command, you can easily see the content of the file:
+Since ipython supports *cat* command, you can easily see the content of file:

 .. code:: python